bbookman/bbookman.github.io/_templates/2018-09-20_10_Ugly_Bugs_Snapchat_Forgot_To_Fix_In_Snap_Kit_SDK.md

 Remove the sentence or, if contact is required, explain how and why

-## Bonus C - Snap Kit Support Boilerplate Not Helpful
+## C - Snap Kit Support Boilerplate Not Helpful
 1. Send a support request to snapkit-support@snap.com
 2. After the initial automated response documented in Bug 1 above and others, wait for and then read the "live human" support response

 ### Result
 >Chuck (Snap Connect)

-Aug 10, 11:20 AM PDT

 Hello there,
 Thanks for reporting this!
 In order for us to debug this better, could you please provide the following information:
 Username
 Client ID
 Specific URLs or assets used